 What if we change the paradigm and physically go wider?
 A 20′ length by 10′ wide gives 200 square feet.
 And, 28′ long by 10′ wide makes a 280 square foot starting footprint.
 More importantly, it makes the living space ~20% wider — which makes it “feel” oodles bigger.
 From the outside it doesn’t seem much bigger, but on the inside, the extra 1.5′ width is a big difference.

 Now what about going to 12′ wide?
 20′ x 12′ = 240 square feet; and 28′ x 12′ = 336 square feet.
 Again, it’s not all about square feet because the feel on the inside makes the difference feel like much more.
 And that can be just the ticket to live tiny in a house with a little more elbow room.

-Why did I choose these 2 widths?
+Why did we choose these 2 widths?
 That’s where the DOT (Department of Transportation) rules generally change.
-Oh, and each state is different, so figure out the rules for each state you plan to travel within.
+Each state is different, so figure out the rules where you plan to travel.
 More on this topic below.

 Live The Big Tiny

 So, what are the ramifications of building a wider Tiny House?

 First, and perhaps most important, it takes a special trailer to support it.
 For tiny homes, the trailer is the foundation.
 In our society, the classic “Tiny House” fits in a category that’s not a permanent structure, it’s not a mobile home, but it’s also not an RV.
 To fit that, and to have the associated privileges, the house must be movable and self sustaining (though all of this depends on local laws).
 Anyway, usually that means on a trailer.
 So, if you want a wider than normal tiny house, you need a wider than normal trailer.